Skip to main content

 The Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969 (as amended in 1973) grants the Iraqi Union of Accountants and Auditors (IUAA) with the authority to set ethical requirements for professional accountants in Iraq.

-IUAA reports that it revises its Code of Ethics on a regular basis to ensure that it is converged with the latest version of the IESBA Code of Ethics.
-As of the date of this assessment, IUAA requires its members to adhere to the Arabic translation of the 2018 Handbook of the International Code of Ethics for Professional Accountants.
-International Standard on Assurance Engagements (ISAE) 3000 (Revised) (effective June 2021), and revisions to Parts 1 and 2 to promote the role and mindset expected of professional accountants (effective December 2021), have not yet been translated into Arabic.
+IUAA reports that it revises its Code of Ethics on a regular basis to converge with the IESBA Code of Ethics.
+As of the date of this assessment, IUAA requires its members to adhere to the latest Arabic version of the Handbook available, which is the 2022 Handbook of the International Code of Ethics for Professional Accountants.

-To support implementation of the IESBA Code of Ethics, IUAA has been incorporating the requirements of the Code into its continuing professional development program for auditors, including case studies.
-IUAA monitors the activities of the IESBA and reportedly includes revisions to the Code into its programs.
-It has also developed a system for communicating new developments and changes in national and international standards and other guidance to IUAA membership and the public through magazines, emails, and its website.
+To support implementation of the IESBA Code of Ethics, IUAA has been incorporating requirements (including new and revised ones) of the Code into its continuing professional development program for auditors, including case studies.
+IUAA monitors the activities of the IESBA and has developed a system for communicating new developments and changes in national and international standards and other guidance to IUAA membership and the public through magazines, emails, and its website.

 Current Status: Review & Improve